top of page

 Minerva

-Goddess of Wisdom, Warfare, and Crafts
+Goddess of Wisdom, Strategic Warfare, and the Arts; Protector of Cities; Patroness of Craftsmen

-Goddess of Wisdom, Warfare, and Crafts
+Goddess of Wisdom, Strategic Warfare, and the Arts; Protector of Cities; Patroness of Craftsmen

 Place of Origin: Ancient Rome